 2- For the Module Description, please click here.
 You can look for the programme using the programme code and the year.
 Please only use the codes given in the Catalogue above because the link is for the modules across the whole Institute but you have only access to the modules listed in the Catalogue

-3- Regarding the timetables - more details will be given during the Induction week but if you wish to look for the provisional timetables you can go here.
+3- For the module delivery time or timetable - more details will be given during the Induction week but if you wish to look for the provisional timetables you can go here.
 The username is: students and the password is: timetables.
 Once you are logged in, you have to do a search by programme using the codes provided.

 Please note that the Timetables are still provisional and will only be finalised at the end of the Induction Week